Women’s Hair Loss

 Studies show that around 40% of all women will experience some type of hair loss before the age of 40.
 The most common cause of hair loss in women is androgenetic alopecia, which is a genetic predisposition to hair loss.
 However, women can lose their hair for a number of other reasons.
 See the list below for more information about other causes of hair loss in women.

 Most women start to see hair loss in the form of a widening part, diffuse thinning all over or bald patches.
 If you notice an increase in the amount of hair falling out, it’s not too late to take action.
 Often, hair loss is progressive, meaning it typically worsens over time—so the sooner you act, the more options you have.

 In addition to genetic hair loss, your hair could be falling out due to:

 - Age: Aging can cause hair to thin.
 Over time, an increased number of hairs transition into the resting phase of hair growth while remaining hairs become shorter and thinner.
 This process is called involutional alopecia.

-- Changes in Hormone Levels: Childbirth and menopause are common causes of hair loss due to the large fluctuation in hormone levels surrounding these events.
+- Changes in Hormone Levels: Childbirth and menopause are common causes of hair loss due to hormone imbalances surrounding these events.

-- Conditions and Disorders: There are several conditions and disorders that can result in hair loss, including trichotillomania and alopecia areata.
+- Conditions and Disorders: There are several conditions and disorders that lead to hair loss, including trichotillomania and alopecia areata.